Special Weather Statement issued for Central Brewster County, Davis Mountains by NWS - NewsBreak

 Special Weather Statement issued for Central Brewster County, Davis Mountains by NWS

-Effective: 2021-08-10 07:00:00 CDT Expires: 2021-08-10 17:15:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-Frequent cloud to ground lightning is occurring with this storm.
-Lightning can strike 10 miles away from a thunderstorm.
-Seek a safe shelter inside a building or vehicle.
-Target Area: Central Brewster County; Davis Mountains A strong thunderstorm will impact portions of west central Brewster County through 515 PM CDT At 425 PM CDT, Doppler radar was tracking a strong thunderstorm 22 miles south of Alpine, moving south at 10 mph.
-HAZARD...Wind gusts of 50 to 55 mph and penny size hail.
+Effective: 2021-08-09 07:00:00 CDT Expires: 2021-08-09 18:00:00 CDT Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Target Area: Central Brewster County; Davis Mountains A strong thunderstorm will impact portions of west central Brewster County through 600 PM CDT At 534 PM CDT, Doppler radar was tracking a strong thunderstorm 13 miles southwest of Marathon, or 23 miles southeast of Alpine, moving southeast at 20 mph.
+HAZARD...Wind gusts up to 50 mph and half inch hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Santiago Peak, Elephant Mountain and Elephant Mountain Wildlife Management Area.
-MAX HAIL SIZE...0.75 IN MAX WIND GUST...55 MPHalerts.weather.gov
+Locations impacted include Marathon and Elephant Mountain Wildlife Management Area.
+MAX HAIL SIZE...0.50 IN MAX WIND GUST...50 MPHalerts.weather.gov

 Comments / 0